flashmob/go-guerrilla/README.md

 Configuration
 ============================================
 The configuration is in strict JSON format.
-Here is an anotated configuration
+Here is an annotated configuration

 	{
 	    "GM_ALLOWED_HOSTS":"example.com,sample.com,foo.com,bar.com", // which domains accept mail